Xiaojing Yan

 Xiaojing Yan (simplified Chinese 闫晓静, last name is Yan) is a contemporary Chinese Canadian artist known for her work in sculpture, installation and public art.

 Early life and career

 Xiaojing Yan (born 1978, Jiangsu, China) received her Bachelors in Decorative Art from Nanjing Arts Institute in 2000.
-In 2004 she received degree from George Brown College and in 2007 she received an MFA degree in sculpture from Indiana University of Pennsylvania, United States.
+In 2004 she received a degree from George Brown College and in 2007 she received a MFA degree in sculpture from the Indiana University of Pennsylvania, United States.

 As an artist migrating from China to North America, both her identity and her work pass through the complex filters of different countries, languages, and cultural expectations.
 Yan has exhibited at Maison Hermès Shanghai, Suzhou Museum, Royal Ontario Museum, Varley Art Gallery, TRUCK Contemporary Art, Calgary; Plug In Contemporary, Winnipeg; Surrey Art Gallery, Surrey; Varley Art Gallery in Markham.
 Her work was featured at Toronto International Art Fair in 2012 and 2014.